mauricerenck/kirby-podcaster/README.md

 Podcaster will try to parse the ID3 data of your mp3 (if there is any) and fill out fields like the title, subtitle, description and chapters.
 This is a bit buggy in the panel. **To let the panel know that there is new data, please reload the page after uploading your file, then revert any changes.** The imported data will then be visible and you can edit the rest of the fields.

+To disable this feature set `mauricerenck.podcaster.setId3Data = false` in your config.php

 ### Tracking

 Kirby Podcaster allows you to track the downloads of your episode and your rss-feed.
 There are three main tracking options available: